AmbientTea/prolog-schemes/README.md

-Notice that since our 'types' are purely declarative, we can interpret the same value in terms of different algebraic structures: groups with sum, max and min.
+Notice that since our 'types' are purely declarative, we can interpret the same value in terms of different algebraic structures: monoids with sum, max and min operation.
 This does not require any boxing of the values.

 ## Optics and type reuse

-Assume we have a database of employee contracts and we want to calculate the sum of the salaries.
+Assume we have a list of employee contracts and we want to calculate the sum of the salaries.
 We can take advantage of the fact that a functor can be reduced to one of its field:

 ```prolog